jmsmrgn/blog/_posts/react-children-props.md

 }
 ```

-I suggest you learn yourself up on the remaining React.Children utilities cuz they're damn handy.
-After that, enjoy a cold 🍺 !
+Learn the remaining React.Children utilities cuz they're damn handy and then treat yourself. 🍺 🌮